-Every time a configuration change is made the server scans the current Cerberus configuration at startup to look for any potential security issues that might result from the current system configuration.
+The server scans the current Cerberus configuration at startup, and every time a configuration change is made, to look for any potential security issues that might result from the current system configuration.
 System warnings and messages are displayed in the System Messages list and each protocol type is given an overall security status indicator.

-Cerberus FTP Server Summary View
+Figure 6 - The Cerberus FTP Server Summary View